DannyQuah/DannyQuah.github.io/_posts/2025-09-13-Economic-Development-Capacity-Building.md

 documentclass: extarticle
 fontsize: 14pt
 output: pdf_document
-title: "How Economic Development Can Be More Than Just Capacity Building"
+title: "Economic Development Needs To Be More Than Just Capacity Building"

 ---
-### How Economic Development Can Be More Than Just Capacity Building
+### Economic Development Needs To Be More Than Just Capacity Building

 by
 Danny Quah